alan-turing-institute/census2021-backbrief/deliverables/report.md

   student, we would more likely match this person with a student-age record in the survey than a retirement-age record.

-- In 2021, could we initially run manual and automatic matching in parallel and determine, as we go along, the precision and recall of the automatic classifier?
+- In 2021, could we initially run manual and automatic matching in parallel and determine, as we go along, the precision and recall of the automatic classifier? *NOTE: This doesn't help ONS plan how many manual reviewers to hire*

 - Could we develop a more sophisticated model of feature mismatch?
 At present, we observe the ways in which the same individual's returns are different and